antopolskiy/papermill-test/readme.md

 # Take note

-When parameters are provided in a file or in the command line, papermill adds them in a cell right below the cell with the default parameters (examine `test2.ipynb` after running `papermill test.ipynb test2.ipynb -f params.yaml`).
-If the output is the same notebook, the next executions with the parameters will not work (they will be overwritten with the parameters from the previous run).
-To avoid this, use a different output notebook, which can then be purged, if needed. **The source of truth is the original notebook and it should not be modified.**
+When parameters are provided in a YAML file or the command line (with `-p` flag), upon execution `papermill` will add them in a new cell below the cell with the default parameters (examine `test2.ipynb` after running `papermill test.ipynb test2.ipynb -f params.yaml`).
+So if the output notebook is the same as the source notebook, this cell will be added to the original notebook.
+In this case, the next executions with the parameters will not work, because they will be overwritten with the parameters from the previous run.
+To avoid this, always use an output notebook, never overwrite the original.
+The output notebook can then be purged, if needed.
+In other words, **the source of truth is the original notebook and it should not be modified when running with `papermill`.**